hiimlo/320-ISO-Project-Fall22/README.md

 # 320-ISO-Project-Fall22
-Full stack web application for reporting on bulk LMP datasets.
+Full stack web application for reporting on bulk LMP datasets across different scnenarios and nodes

 ### Notes for Installation and Use
-In order to install and use our application, make sure to have npm installed and have downloaded the .env  file in the deliverables. (.env not included here for security)
+In order to install and use our application, make sure to have npm installed and have downloaded the `.env`  file in the deliverables report. (`.env` not included here for security)

 ## Installation
 Clone the GitHub repository using the following command